Phase Transitions in $Z_{n}$ Gauge Models: Towards Quantum Simulations of the Schwinger-Weyl QED: Scaling properties of the Hamiltonian

-In this Article we numerically investigate this Hamiltonian in order to establish its correctness and suitability to represent a quantum simulator for 1-dimensional QED.
-Before doing so, two comments are in order.
-First, let us consider a variation of the Hamiltonian~(\ref{HamQED}) by putting an arbitrary parameter $t$ in front of the kinetic term.
-Let us suppose that it undergoes a phase transition for a critical value of the mass, $m_c(t)$, which may depend on $t$.
-At this particular point the Hamiltonian density can be written as
+{To this end, we first notice that the parameter $t$ can be used to understand critical properties of the model.
+Let us suppose that the system undergoes a phase transition for a critical value of the mass, $m_c(t)$, which may depend on $t$.
+At this particular point the dimensonless Hamiltonian~(\ref{HamQED2}) should be scale invariant.
+The coefficient $t$ can be absorbed in a re-scaling of the lattice spacing, $a\rightarrow \tilde{a} = a/\sqrt{t}$, and: